Sheela-na-Gig at Balgeeth, Ardcath.

 to have represented the celebration of female fertility.

-This lovely Sheela-na-gig is set in the wall of a farm yard at Balgeeth,
+This fine example of a Sheela-na-gig is set in the wall of a farm yard at Balgeeth,

 Ardcath, Co.
 Meath.
 It was discovered turned inwards when the wall at the

 entrance to the farm yard was damaged by a milk lorry.

 The name sheela-na-gig is from the Irish language however the exact

 meaning is uncertain.
 Eamonn Kelly in his book on